 As you work with your for-profit partners to develop a plan for employee engagement, don’t overlook community-driven fundraising.
 Remember that there’s remarkable power in a recommendation, and these employees are great prospective candidates for the role of “advocate.”

-To learn more about community-driven fundraising and how you can shape your fundraising efforts around this strategy, check out our webinar: Community-Driven Fundraising: How to Cultivate Donor Relationships and Reach New Donors.
+To learn more about community-driven fundraising and how you can shape your fundraising efforts around this strategy, check out our webinar: Proven Peer-to-Peer Fundraising Tactics From 1000+ Campaigns Raising Millions.